nishantvegeta/Eventmanagementsystem/README.md

 # Event Management System

-An event management application such as a hackathon, seminar, college fest, etc., The event management application allows organizers/users to perform CRUD operations on events.The management application can stores data in a JSON file instead of a database.Only the aythenticated users can perform CRUD operations.
+An event management application such as a hackathon, seminar, college fest, etc., The event management application allows organizers/users to perform CRUD operations on events.The management application can stores data in a JSON file instead of a database.Only the authenticated users can perform CRUD operations.

 ## Run Locally